Choose this trekking in northeast Vietnam Tour off the beaten track if you are an adventure-minded traveler! Why?

 Ha Giang is rich in culture, as its Hmong, Yao as well as Tay community can attest.
 Drop by King of Hmong Place and soak up the quaint atmosphere and take a glimpse at the architecture and history of the palace.

-Weekend market fairs are also natural attractions and Dong Van is no exception.
+Weekend market fairs are also natural attractions and Dong Van and Meo Vac are where you witness the things.
 Go there early and see the locals arrive at the crack of dawn unloading locally-sourced fare if your day falls in Sunday.